Kracken256/quix/docs/docs/type-system.md

 Type System
 ---

-J is a statically-typed language.
-J requires EVERYTHING to have an explicit type (no type inference).
-J has a rich type system that includes the following types:
+QUIX is a statically-typed language.
+QUIX requires EVERYTHING to have an explicit type (no type inference).
+QUIX has a rich type system that includes the following types:

 - [Primitives](#primitive-types)
 - [Composites](#composite-types)